 At the beginning of the year 1930, Erich Schairer writes:

 It's been ten years since I got the well-heeled editor-in-chief of Democratic Heilbronn "Neckarzeitung" because of reasonable suspicion of socialist and other radical tendencies of the Mr. Publisher put the chair in front of the door.
-The "case" was a day-long talk in the city for a while, and friends advised me to take advantage of this situation to start my own newspaper.
-I spent a portion of my severance pay, posting posters, printing a call, and collecting signatures for a first-year subscription.
-If a thousand readers would commit to a year, I would dare.
-Six hundred came together, and at the 1.
-January 1920 appeared the first number of "Heilbronn Sunday newspaper", I explained in a programmatic introduction articles"This newspaper will serve the spirit of socialism and democracy, which by no means has come alive in the supposedly socialist and democratic republic.
+The "case" was the talk of the town for a while, and friends advised me to take advantage of this situation to start my own newspaper.
+I'm wasting part of my severance pay, had posters posted, an appeal printed, and drawings collected for a first annual subscription.
+If a thousand readers signed up for a year, I would dare.
+Six hundred came together, and on January 1, 1920 the first issue of the "Heilbronn Sunday newspaper", I explained in a programmatic introduction articles"This newspaper will serve the spirit of socialism and democracy, which by no means has come alive in the supposedly socialist and democratic republic.

 In many German cities such newspapers were founded at that time.
 Almost all have returned after a short period.
 For me too, this fate has often been profiteering.
 It was impossible, he said, to maintain a newspaper that had neither its own capital, interest group, or party behind it, and crazily renounced listings.